9thAAC/9thAAC.github.io/index.md

 <h2 id="photo">Conference Dinner</h2>

-The conference dinner will be held at Stomping Ground Brewery (100 Gipps St, Collingwood 3066) on Sunday, November 17, from 5:30 pm to 8:30 pm.
+The conference dinner will be held at Stomping Ground Brewery (100 Gipps St, Collingwood 3066) on Monday, November 17, from 5:30 pm to 8:30 pm.

 Stomping Ground offers a relaxed, welcoming atmosphere and has earned multiple awards, including Champion Medium Australian Brewery (AIBA 2024 & 2022) and Champion Australian Independent Large Brewery (Indies 2021).